-The monstrosity sauntered into the room proceeded by a rotting sulphurous mist.
-He had dark feathering hair, and a red tattered cape which draped his spiked shoulders.
+The monstrosity sauntered into the room proceeded by a rotting sulfurous mist.
+He had dark feathered hair, and a red tattered cape which draped his spiked shoulders.
 The brute held his head high and his gait loose, with confident smirk on his lips as he approached the throne.
-As he walked, his legs made a scraping sound.
-The cracked lava skin of the creature’s face highlighted the eyes that glowered as embers upon the man.
+As he walked, his legs scraped.
+The cracked lava skin of the creature’s face highlighted the eyes that glowered upon the man.

 “Arajuan,” The man said, “I have an assignment for you.
 Go to the nest of the dragon called Rork.
 The mate is soon to lay her eggs.
 Crush them and get rid of the parents.
 Mika Tsuki cannot raise a single child, understood?”